US airstrike targets Islamic State member in Afghanistan

 US airstrike targets Islamic State member in AfghanistanNew

-WASHINGTON (AP) — The United States military struck back at the Islamic State in Afghanistan on Saturday, acting on President Joe Biden’s vow to hit the extremists in retaliation for a suicide bombing claimed by IS that killed as many as 169 Afghans and 13 American service members at Kabul airport Thursday.
-A U.S. Central Command statement said a drone strike targeted an IS planner in the eastern province of Nangahar.
+WASHINGTON (AP) — The United States military has struck back at the Islamic State in Afghanistan, acting on President Joe Biden’s vow to hit the extremists in retaliation for a suicide bombing claimed by IS that killed as many as 169 Afghans and 13 American service members at Kabul airport Thursday.
+A U.S. Central Command statement said a drone strike targeted an IS planner in the eastern province of Nangarhar on Saturday local time.
 It said initial indications were that the target was killed.
-Biden said Thursday he would strike back at the Islamic State group’s Afghanistan affiliate.
+Biden said he’d strike back at the Islamic State group’s Afghanistan affiliate.
 “We will hunt you down and make you pay,” he said.